Qortal/Brooklyn/mesa 3D driver/docs/gallium/screen.rst

 * ``PIPE_CAP_VERTEX_ELEMENT_SRC_OFFSET_4BYTE_ALIGNED_ONLY``: This CAP describes
   a hw limitation.
 If true, pipe_vertex_element::src_offset must always be aligned to 4.
 If false, there are no restrictions on src_offset.
+* ``PIPE_CAP_VERTEX_ATTRIB_ELEMENT_ALIGNED_ONLY``: This CAP describes
+  a hw limitation.
+If true, the sum of ``pipe_vertex_element::src_offset + pipe_vertex_buffer::buffer_offset + pipe_vertex_buffer::stride``
+  must always be aligned to the component size for the vertex attributes which access that buffer.
+If false, there are no restrictions on these values.
+  This CAP cannot be used with any other alignment-requiring CAPs.
 * ``PIPE_CAP_COMPUTE``: Whether the implementation supports the compute entry points defined in pipe_context and pipe_screen.
 * ``PIPE_CAP_CONSTANT_BUFFER_OFFSET_ALIGNMENT``: Describes the required